Help is on-hand

 WHAT TO DO IF DEATH OCCURS AT HOME

-When the Doctor has verified the death you will be advised to contact your chosen Funeral Director in order to move the deceased to their funeral premises.
+When the Doctor or qualified person has verified the death you will be advised to contact your chosen Funeral Director in order to move the deceased to their funeral premises.

 Contact your chosen Funeral Director and give the name and address of where they are to call, they will confirm when they will be with you.